New Vegan Shoes Made From Recycled Party Balloons

 Image Credit: Undo For Tomorrow

 Its sole is made from exploded and leftovers of party balloons and rubber tire leftovers with a unique multicolored sole appearance.
 The shoes are made using other recycled and natural materials such as bamboo, Amazon Rainforest rubber for the toe caps, castor oil for the insole, and recycled plastic for the vegan suede outer shell.
-The sneakers are available in four color options: Rainbow, Desert Camel, Dark Grey, and Black Bird.
+The sneakers are available in four color options: Vanilla Rainbow, Desert Camel, Dark Grey, and Black Bird.

 The idea behind the design was to combine the comfort of performance sneakers with the style and shape of casual shoes.
 The shoes are designed with light materials and are water repellent too.
 “Undo for Tomorrow” is produced in a family-owned factory in São Paulo, Brazil, using materials supplied mainly from within the Brazilian market.